[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 Thanks to Liebe Seele for sending me these items to review.
 Affiliate links appear in this post.
 All views are, as always, mine.

-Long term chastity play is an incredibly common sexual fantasy and, for some, a kinky reality.
-Chastity, in a BDSM context, refers to locking the genitals away in a device such as a cock cage or chastity belt in order to prevent stimulation, orgasm, or even erection.
+Long term chastity play, with or without a cage or device, is an incredibly common sexual fantasy.
+For some, it’s also a kinky reality.
+Chastity refers to locking the genitals away in a device such as a cock cage or chastity belt.
+This prevents stimulation, orgasm, or even erection.

 People are into chastity for all kinds of reasons.
 Some enjoy the stronger eventual orgasm that a build-up of sexual tension and arousal brings about.
 Others enjoy chastity as part of a power dynamic or D/s relationship.
 Some find a sense of satisfaction from the physical and mental challenge.
 All of these reasons, and so many more, are equally wonderful and valid.

 What constitutes “long term chastity” is a highly personal question.
-Some people stay locked up for weeks or months at a time (be aware of the safety implications if you go down this route!)
+Some people stay locked up for weeks or months at a time (be aware of the safety implications if you’re considering using a chastity cage long term.)
 For others, hours to days is their happy place.
 The only correct length of time is what works best for you and your partner(s.)

 One mistake that new chastity players often make is to treat this kink as “set and forget.”
-But it’s not (usually) enough to simply lock yourself or your submissive in a chastity device.
+But it’s not (usually) enough to simply lock yourself or your submissive into a chastity cage and expect successful long term chastity play to follow.
 That’s a recipe for boredom and a lacklustre experience at best, and feelings of neglect or resentment at worst.
 Whether you’re going for a week, a month, or a year, here are four fun ways to keep your long term chastity play fun and exciting.

 Do Edging and Denial Scenes

 One of the most fun aspects of wearing a chastity device is how sensitive the genitals are when it comes off.
-You can use this to your advantage by incorporating edging and denial sessions into your chastity play.
+You can use this to your advantage by incorporating edging and denial sessions into your chastity play, whether you’re playing long term or short term.

 Depending on your mindset, edging can be its own reward… or its own punishment.
 Some submissives love it, and others hate it.